-This vision and strategic aims are supported by a series of local values which guide actions, behaviours and decision making within the organisation and which are consistent with the NHS Constitution.
+This vision and strategic aims are supported by a series of local values which guide actions, behaviors and decision making within the organisation and which are consistent with the NHS Constitution.
 These values are:

-People and Partnership - working together with colleagues, other organisations and agencies to achieve high care standards or specifically helping a service user, visitor or colleague (Care and Commitment) Reputation -actions which help to build and maintain the Trust's good name in the community (Communication) Innovation - demonstrating a fresh approach or finding a new solution to a problem (Courage) Dignity - Contributing to the Trust's Dignity in Care priorities (Compassion) Excellence and equality - demonstrating excellence in and equality of service provision (Competence)
+People and Partnership - working together with colleagues, other organisations and agencies to achieve high care standards or specifically helping a service user, visitor or colleague.

-Development and performance of the Trust during 2015/16 and in the future cQC/TDA Ensuring services are safe Ensuring services are caring Ensuring services are well led Ensuring services are responsive Ensuring services are effective Strategic Objectives positive expe being trea environmen people have a erience of care, ted in a safe t that protects rom harm Provide a flexible workforce with the capacity and capability to deliver high standards of patient care in line with changing service needs Provide efficient and effective services, affordable and desirable to patients and referrers Provide affordable services and demonstrate value for money Secure a strategic partner(s) to manage the future delivery of clinically and financially sustainable and viable services which improve experience and outcomes for patients
+Reputation - actions which help to build and maintain the Trust's good name in the community.

+Innovation - demonstrating a fresh approach or finding a new solution to a problem.

+Dignity - contributing to the Trust's Dignity in Care priorities (Care and Commitment, Communication, Compassion, Competence).

+Excellence and equality - demonstrating excellence in and equality of service provision.

+Performance analysis

+Development and performance of the Trust during 2015/2016 and in the future

-The business plan for the Trust in 2015/16 detailed a range of strategic and operational objectives which supported achievement of the Trust's vision.
+The business plan for the Trust in 2015/16 detailed a range of strategic and operational objectives that support the realisation of the Trust's vision.
 These objectives were aligned with the key Care Quality Commission and NHS Trust Development Authority themes of ensuring that services are Safe, Caring, Well Led, Responsive and Effective.